 公益財団法人馬事文化財団

-JRA Racing Museum was established on the purpose to secure a place for deepening a correct knowledge and understanding with the presentation of horse racing from the cultural aspects, in order to be useful to build the basis for healthy development of horse racing.
+JRA Racing Museum was established with the purpose of providing accurate knowledge and understanding of horse racing from the cultural aspects, in order to contribute to the healthy development of horse racing.
 The Museum was opened to the public on Saturday, October 26, 1991 by Equine Cultural Affairs Foundation of Japan.

-The Museum are made up with the Memorial Hall of Fame which exhibits award famous horses and horsemen, the Gallery and the Special Exhibition Room for various exhibitions, three permanent exhibition rooms, the Museum Hall for multipurpose like exhibitions and events, 4-D screen with 5.1ch surround sound theater “Thoroughbred”, virtual racing simulator “Narikiri Jockey (you might be a Jockey)” and the Entrance Hall, etc. There is a walkthrough promenade in the shape of the Epsom Racecourse at the garden of the Museum.
+The Museum has the Hall of Fame , which exhibits inducted horses and horsemen, the Gallery and the Special Exhibition Room for various exhibitions, three permanent exhibition rooms, the Museum Hall for multipurpose use like exhibitions and events, 4-D theater with 5.1ch surround sound “Thoroughbred”, virtual racing simulator “Narikiri Jockey (Let’s pretend to be a Jockey!)” and the Entrance Hall, etc. In the museum garden, there is a promenade designed in the shape of the Epsom Racecourse.

-There are burns for JRA riding & attraction horses within 5 minute walk from here and every weekend you can enjoy horseback riding and carriage riding.
-If you look up at the “Hiyoshi-ga-oka hill park”, you will see so many families playing with their kids, and we make up “the Horse Park” at the east side of the Tokyo Race Course.
-We hope you will have best time with your family or friends at the JRA Tokyo Race Course, and looking forward to meeting you at our Museum.
+Within 5 minutes walk from here, there are stables for JRA riding & attraction horses and every weekend you can enjoy horseback riding and carriage riding.
+If you look up at the “Hiyoshi-ga-oka hill park”, you will see so many families playing with their kids.
+We hope you have a great time with your family or friends at the JRA Tokyo Racecourse , and looking forward to meeting you at our Museum.

 • Special Exhibition